top of page

 Tactical Aerostats

-Helikites, are not blimps.
-Helikites are semi-rigid and exploit powerful wind lift as well as helium, so a Helikites of only 11 cubic metres can fly thousands of feet high in no wind, or in in gale force winds, and can stay at high altitude unattended for weeks.
+Helikites are semi-rigid and exploit powerful wind lift as well as helium.
+Therefore, a Helikite of only 11m3 can fly thousands of feet high in no wind, or in in gale force winds, and can stay at high altitude unattended for weeks.

-Launched within 20 minutes, a 14ft long, 11 cubic metre (385cu feet) Military Skyhook Helikite carrying gyro-stabilised pan/tilt/zoom video camera can provide continuous, long-term aerial surveillance over many miles.
-Manpower needed is just one.
-Running costs are minimal.
+Able to be launched within 20 minutes, a 14ft long, 11m3 (385cu feet) Military Skyhook Helikite carrying a gyro-stabilised pan/tilt/zoom video camera can provide continuous, long-term aerial surveillance over many miles.
+The manpower needed for this is just one and running costs are minimal.

 Unlike many balloons and blimps, Helikite aerostats offer a very stable and solid aerial platform for payloads like cameras and transceivers.